Swatch Year Of The Dragon Collection Celebrates Lunar New Year 2024

 Swatch Year of the Dragon 2024 collection: Pricing details

-The prices for the Year of the Dragon watch collection range between SGD 122 and SGD 305 and are now available to shop on the brand’s website and in select offline stores.
+The prices for the Year of the Dragon watch collection range between MYR 365 and MYR 915 and are now available to shop on the brand’s website and in select offline stores.

 Here are the pricing details for each model from the collection.